128technology/docs/docs/plugin_icmp_reachability_detection.md

 sidebar_label: ICMP Reachability Detection
 ---

 The ICMP reachability detection plugin is designed to solve the problem where upstream next-hop failures cause 128T to blackhole traffic for non-SVR services.
-When a 128T router is provisioned to send traffic towards operationally valid next-hop(s), one of those next-hops might be incapable of delivering the packets to the final destination due to upstream failures beyond simple link or arp failures causing the traffic being black holed.
+When a 128T router is provisioned to send traffic towards operationally valid next-hop(s), one of those next-hops might be incapable of delivering the packets to the final destination due to upstream failures beyond simple link or ARP failures causing the traffic being blackholed.
 The ICMP reachability detection plugin solves this problem by pinging a destination for reachability and allowing new sessions to failover to alternate paths when the primary path is unreachable.
 The plugin can also be used to perform a similar probe end-to-end to a server over SVR and trigger a failover in the same manner.

 :::note
 The instructions for installing and managing the plugin can be found [here](plugin_intro.md#installation-and-management).